Rogers Hornsby: Legacy

 Hornsby was also renowned for his speed, and was considered to be the fastest player in the National League in his prime.
 He did not try to steal very often but used his speed to take extra bases.
 Between 1916 and 1927 Hornsby had 30 inside-the-park home runs, and he led the league with 17 triples in 1917 and 18 triples in 1921; he had 20 triples in 1920.

 Hornsby never went to movies or read books, convinced that it would harm a batter's eyesight, and he never smoked or drank.
 He was notoriously difficult to get along with, a major reason he changed teams so frequently in the last decade of his career.
 He usually left due to falling out with the front office.
 Most of the players he managed did not like him due to his insistence that others follow his lifestyle, although some (like Woody English and Clint Courtney) did.
 As one contemporary writer put it, "Hornsby knew more about baseball and less about diplomacy than any player I knew."
 Hornsby never played cards, but he did bet frequently on horse races, and he lost more than he won.
 His compulsive gambling was often a factor in his dismissal from a team; by one account, he lost at least one managerial job for placing a bet during a game.
 He was forced to play in the minors well into his 40s to make up for losing so much money on bets that went sour.

 By most contemporary accounts, he was at least as mean and nasty as Cobb, who was known in his time for his aggressive attitude and dirty play.
-He received attention for deciding to play in the 1926 World Series and honor his dying mother's wish rather than go to her bedside; Hornsby asked that her body to be held for funeral services after the Series ended.
+He received attention for deciding to play in the 1926 World Series and honor his dying mother's wish rather than go to her bedside; Hornsby asked that her body be held for funeral services after the Series ended.
 "Some thought it was heartless," wrote Fred Lieb, "but it was just like Rogers Hornsby."

 Hornsby was elected into the National Baseball Hall of Fame in 1942.
 In 1999, Hornsby was ranked ninth on The Sporting News list of Baseball's Greatest Players.
 Later that year, he was named to the Major League Baseball All-Century Team.
 In 2001, writer Bill James ranked him as the 22nd-greatest player and the third-greatest second baseman in baseball history, while at the same time documenting his unpopularity and his difficult personality.
 He is also tied for eighth overall with Stan Musial in wins above replacement for position players.
 Hornsby has also been recognized on the St. Louis Walk of Fame.
-In January 2014, the Cardinals announced Hornsby among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame Museum for the inaugural class of 2014.
+In January 2014, the Cardinals announced Hornsby among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame for the inaugural class of 2014.
 The San Antonio–Austin metroplex chapter of the Society for American Baseball Research is named in honor of Hornsby.